xiaoral2/Research-of-MapReduce/README.md

 # Research-of-MapReduce
-two repository, MapReduce and Reverse Index Coding More detail described in the folder's Readme.txt
+two repositories, MapReduce and Reverse Index Coding More detail described in the repository's Readme.txt